juhojo/jigsaw_toxicity_classification/report.md

 ))
 ```

+As we can see, most of the sentences are non-toxic.
+It might then be possible to flag a sentence as toxic by just having a few specific word pairings within each identity group.

-Next a generic visualization showing the distribution of toxic and non-toxic messages in the dataset.
+Next, a generic visualization showing the distribution of toxic and non-toxic messages in the dataset.

 ```{python}
 visualize_target_distribution(train_data)